akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params.md

 ![Screenshot][390]

 Now we can try running the report and see results for one district.
 As above, choose View Report from the Run menu.
-Select Pump type for the survey field to display (explanation below) and a district:
+Select Pump type for the survey field to display (explanation in next section) and a district:

 ![Screenshot][400]